OB error — out of balance

 Step 5

-Inspect the suspension springs at the top tub mounts, since these springs hold the drum assembly in a centered, neutral position and are the primary support structure for the tub.
+Inspect the suspension springs at the top tub mounts, as these springs hold the drum assembly in a centered position and are the primary support structure for the tub.
 A worn or broken spring will be visibly stretched, have separated coils, or may have detached from its mount entirely, causing the drum to hang unevenly and contact the cabinet on one side during spin.
-Safety note: the tub assembly is heavy — support it carefully if a spring has fully detached before you attempt to reconnect or replace it.
+Safety note: the tub assembly is heavy — support it carefully if a spring has fully detached before attempting to reconnect or replace it.

 Step 6

 Run a Spin Only cycle as your final verification test, because this isolated cycle brings the drum to full spin speed without the variable of a wash or rinse phase, giving you a clean read on whether the OB condition has been resolved.
 The drum should accelerate smoothly to full speed without the machine pausing, redistributing, or throwing the OB fault code.
-If the error returns during this test, note the point in the spin ramp-up when it occurs, as a fault at low RPM points to a balance or leveling issue while a fault at high RPM is more likely a worn shock or spring.
+If the error returns during this test, note when it occurs in the spin ramp-up; a fault at low RPM points to a balance or leveling issue, while a fault at high RPM is more likely a worn shock or spring.

 Where to Buy Replacement Parts